 "An Icy Reception" in LEGO Batman.
 Almost the entire level is situated on catwalks over a precarious Bottomless Pit, and some of the platforms have rather dodgy hit detection.
 Filling up the Super Hero Bar is more or less impossible in story mode due to the incredibly strict amount of studs you need.
 It certainly doesn't help that Mr. Freeze is That One Boss who can kill both players in less than one second.
 To top it all off, it's the second level.

-In both LEGO Batman games, there are several chase levels.
-Be assured that, if there is flying involved, you will be intensely frustrated.
+In the first two LEGO Batman games, there are several chase levels.
+Be assured that, if there is flying involved - whether you're piloting an aircraft or playing as Superman - you will be intensely frustrated.

 Lego Batman: Arctic World's minikit canisters on the ice slide, where you have to pass through five or so gates.
 You only get one try, and if you mess up, you have to restart the lengthy level again.